Scientific investigation process

 The following diagram represents a general process for undertaking scientific investigations:

 Topic selection phase

 In controlled experiment types of inquiry, a hypothesis is developed from a research question of interest and provides a possible explanation of a problem that can be tested experimentally.
+Controlled experiments involve an exploration of whether or not there is a relationship between variables and therefore require that students identify which variables will be investigated and which will be controlled.
 A useful hypothesis is a testable statement that may include a prediction.
-Principles of designing controlled experiments and an example of hypothesis formulation is included in the link below.
+An example of hypothesis formulation is included in

-For research questions related to inquiry types that do not lend themselves to developing an accompanying hypothesis, students should work directly with their research questions.
+For research questions related to inquiry types that do not lend themselves to developing an accompanying hypothesis, for example in exploratory or qualitative research, students should work directly with their research questions.